-In-school barriers Success criteria 1 A high proportion of PPG children have multiple vulnerabilities, including SEND. s, Develop close working partnerships with families, school staff an external professionals, to ensure barriers are removed and child are able to achieve their potential through quality first teaching.
-2 Oral language skills in Reception are lower for some pupils eligible for PP than for other pupils.
-This slows reading and writing progress in subsequent years.
+In-school barriers Success criteria 1 A high proportion of EYPP and PPG children have multiple vulnerabilities, including SEND.
+Develop close working partnerships with families, school staff and external professionals, to ensure barriers are removed and children are able to achieve their potential through quality first teaching.
+Children will be able to engage in serve and return interactions through effective modelling. years.
 Children will develop a keen interest in reading that will have a positive impact on their writing.
 Children will make expected progress in reading and writing.
 Ext ernal barriers 3 Attendance rates for pupils who are eligible for PPG is lower than for other pupils, including some who are persistent absentees.
 Attendance for PPG children is in line with national expectations and persistent absenteeism is reduced.
 4 Parenting skills for some families require comprehensive support and guidance.
 100% of PPG children will be offered extra-curricular activities across a broad range of opportunities.
 Activities that require a financial contribution will be subsidised on a case-by-case basis.
-Parental academic aspirations for some PPG children are low.
+Parental academic aspirations and experiences for some EYPP and PPG children are limited.
 Staff team, including family support worker, work closely with families and offer parenting support, such as parenting courses.
 5 An inclusive and open approach supports all families to feel comfortable in an education environment.
+Parents have increased understanding of how to support their child's learning and development at home.
 6 Some families are affected by a lack of cultural capital.
 Our broad and balanced curriculum will seek to provide a range of activities that promote and support cultural capital.